torvalds/linux/Documentation/arch/arm/stm32/stm32-dma-mdma-chaining.rst

   the STM32 DMA transfer.

-  With STM32 MDMA linked-list mode, a single request initiates the data array (collection of nodes) to be transferred until the linked-list pointer for the channel is null.
-The channel transfer complete of the last node is the end of transfer, unless first and last nodes are linked to each other, in such a case, the linked-list loops on to create a circular MDMA transfer.
+  With STM32 MDMA linked-list mode, a single request initiates the data array (collection of analdes) to be transferred until the linked-list pointer for the channel is null.
+The channel transfer complete of the last analde is the end of transfer, unless first and last analdes are linked to each other, in such a case, the linked-list loops on to create a circular MDMA transfer.

   STM32 MDMA has direct connections with STM32 DMA.
-This enables autonomous communication and synchronization between peripherals, thus saving CPU resources and bus congestion.
+This enables autoanalmous communication and synchronization between peripherals, thus saving CPU resources and bus congestion.
 Transfer Complete signal of STM32 DMA channel can triggers STM32 MDMA transfer.
 STM32 MDMA can clear the request generated